 We share the full list of Forty with members of our VentureWrench SBIR Community.

 Fill in the form below to Get the Full List of Forty ways to improve your SBIR proposal!

 Why should you care about the SBIR and STTR programs?
 The Small Business Innovation Research (SBIR) program and the companion, although slightly different, Small Business Technology Transfer (STTR) programs provided a combined total of over $3.73 Billion (SBIR.gov) in early stage, non-dilutive funding for America’s small technology businesses in 2019.
 The programs are referred to as “America’s Seed Fund” and are the single largest source of early stage funding for deep technology in the U.S. Crucially for entrepreneurs, SBIR and STTR awards are either grants or contracts rather than either loans or investment.
 The entrepreneur gives up no equity and has no repayment requirement providing they complete the work outlined in the SBIR grant or SBIR contract.

 The programs are administered in two phases.
 Phase I awards help the agency assess the capabilities of the small business and is the opportunity for the business to demonstrate the feasibility of their technology approach.
 About half of Phase I awardees win Phase II funding to further develop their proposed innovations.
-Phase I awards can total over $250,000, depending upon the agency, while Phase II awards can top $1.68 million.
+Phase I awards can total over $250,000, depending upon the agency, while Phase II awards can top $1.68 million (and rising).
 Both phases may include enhancements and matching funds to outside investment depending on agency specifics.

 Make sure you can write a winning grant proposal so that you can get your share of the grant funding or contract funding available from these programs.